trieu/leo-bot/README.md

 # LEO CHATBOT for LEO CDP and the World (leo-bot)

 - The LEO BOT works an AI chatbot with the backend using Google Generative AI (PaLM 2) and Mistral-7B
-- For the Google Generative AI, please check more details at https://developers.generativeai.google/guide
+- For the GOOGLE_GENAI_API_KEY, please check more details at https://developers.generativeai.google/guide
+- For the GOOGLE_APPLICATION_CREDENTIALS, go to https://console.cloud.google.com/apis/api/translate.googleapis.com/credentials
 - Author: Trieu Nguyen at https://LEOCDP.com (my Github https://github.com/trieu)
+- Follow my YouTube channel for more knowledge: https://www.youtube.com/@trieu.leocdp

 ## In Ubuntu server, follow this checklist to run LEO BOT